baichuns/baichuns.github.io/_posts/2024-12-13-similarity-mapping.md

 Undoubtedly, PUL falls within the category of supervised learning and has garnered significant attention in machine learning research in recent years.
 This interest is largely driven by the prevalence of datasets dominated by unlabeled data, such as those encountered in malware detection and disease identification through medical imaging.

-Here a novel method for more stable estimation of unlabeled positivity and an integrated workflow to enhance classification confidence.
+Here is a method for more stable estimation of unlabeled positivity and an integrated workflow to enhance classification confidence.
 This approach involves an iterative learning process, where a new classifier is trained using labeled data while continuously re-sampling the unlabeled samples.

 Classification from positive and unlabeled (PU) data is a variation of standard classification, where the training dataset includes both positive and unlabeled examples.
 The key assumption is that each unlabeled example could belong to either the positive or negative class.
 For a detailed review of various PU learning methods, refer to J. Kristen's work from 2019.
 The figure below highlights how PU learning differs from standard classification.